 - A. Operation and Maintenance Data: For security system to include in emergency, operation, and maintenance manuals.
-In addition to items specified in Section 01 78 23 "Operation and Maintenance Data," include the following: - 1.
-Hard copies of manufacturer's specification sheets, operating specifications, design guides, user's guides for software and hardware, and PDF files on USB media of the hard-copy submittal. - 2.
+In addition to items specified in Section 01 78 23 "Operation and Maintenance Data," include the following: - Hard copies of manufacturer's specification sheets, operating specifications, design guides, user's guides for software and hardware, and PDF files on USB media of the hard-copy submittal - 2.
 System installation and setup guides with data forms to plan and record options and setup decisions.

-- A. Installer Qualifications: An employer of workers trained and approved by manufacturer. - B. Source Limitations: Obtain central station, workstations, controllers, Identifier readers, and all software through one source from single manufacturer.
+- A. Installer Qualifications: All work shall be performed by Montel Technologies, LLC.
+Contact Clay Goodman (779) 771-6910. - B. Source Limitations: Obtain central station, workstations, controllers, Identifier readers, and all software through one source from single manufacturer.